grezniczek/redcap_nedcaptcha/README.md

 Version | Changes
 ------- | -----------
+1.0.3   | Add the GD + FreeType requirement to the documentation.
+Improved error handling.
 1.0.2   | Add instructions for testing the module.
 1.0.1   | Bug fixes.
 1.0.0   | Initial release.